jeffhammond/blog/MPI_Needs_ABI.md

 Furthermore, we need to MPI implementers to get over their petty design arguments about whose ABI is superior to the other's and put users first.

+I added [MPI ABI Technical Details](MPI_Needs_ABI_Part_2.md) for people who are convinced this is a great idea and want to start thinking about what a good ABI might look like.

 ## Acknowledgements

 Thanks to Gonzalo Brito and Jim Dinan for an inspiring discussion on Slack.